A Warcraft Movie Directed by Christopher Nolan?

 To finalize my post, I did like Warcraft movie, and I think Duncan Jones did a good job.
 I will just be happy to see another Warcraft movie, maybe with a different story and characters, directed by Christopher Nolan.

-Which director would you like to have a Warcraft movie from?
+Which director would you like to see a Warcraft movie from?